danielthorvil/danielthorvil.github.io/_posts/2024-17-03-Weekly-reboot-of-Windows-endpoints-via-Intune.md

 post-id: 0002
 ---

-## **The requirements for my weekly reboots**
+## **The requirements for the reboots**

-We needed to make sure our endpoints got weekly reboots.
+I needed to make sure some endpoints got weekly reboots.
 The task was “if uptime is more than 7 days, then reboot”.

 ## **Why Intune, whyyy**